googleapis/googleapis/.bcr/README.md

 This document explains how to use the `publish-to-bcr.sh` script to publish `googleapis` to the Bazel Central Registry (BCR).

+## Prerequisites

+Before running the script, make sure you have the following tools installed:

+*   `gh`: The GitHub CLI.
+Used to create Pull Requests.
+*   `git`: The version control system.
+*   `bazelisk`: A Bazel wrapper that automatically downloads and installs the correct version of Bazel.
+*   `jq`: A command-line JSON processor.
+*   `dos2unix`: A tool to convert text file line endings from DOS to Unix format.

 ## Usage

 The `publish-to-bcr.sh` script is used to automate the process of creating a new version of the `googleapis` module in the BCR.